The country’s popularity keeps growing every year! Here are 10 reasons to live and invest in Portugal...

-Here are 10 reasons why everybody is moving to Portugal:
+Here are 10 reasons everybody is moving to Portugal:

 Life in Portugal is a love affair with your taste buds and there are many Michelin stars chefs and international prizes to prove it!
 From delicious food and pastries to exquisite wines and cheese, Portugal’s terroir and culinary traditions are renowned worldwide.
 And it’s not just five-star restaurants and renowned chefs that grant a memorable dining experience!
 Even at the most modern “tasca” you’ll be presented with a feast for your eyes and the stomach.

-Portugal is one of the sunniest places in the world, with more than 300 days of sunshine a year!
-Here you'll find a great climate with mild temperatures all seasons.
-The southern region of Portugal is the warmest, but even the hottest summers are cooled by the Atlantic breeze.
-In the winter there are plenty of sun-filled days to keep you warm and cheerful.
+Portugal is one of the sunniest places in the world, with over 300 days of sunshine a year!
+Here you'll find a great climate with mild temperatures in all seasons.
+The southern region of Portugal is the warmest, but the Atlantic breeze cools even the hottest summers.
+In the winter, there are plenty of sun-filled days to keep you warm and cheerful.
 Portugal is also renowned for its spectacular coastline and beautiful beaches.
 Whether you prefer lying in the sun or practising water sports, there are lots to see and do.
 The waves of Praia do Norte in Nazare are amongst the most famous in the world, thanks to Garrett McNamara who surfed a record-breaking giant wave of 78 feet (23.8 m) in November 2011.